 Please include your full name and UCAS Personal ID Number in all communications so that we can find your application easily.
 If you want someone else to be able to contact us on your behalf they will need to be your nominated contact on UCAS Track.
 Due to data protection we will not talk to anyone about your application apart from you or your nominated contact, and you will always need to quote your UCAS Personal ID Number.
 You can have more than one nominated contact on your UCAS application by writing their names and relationship to you in succession, for example: Nominated Contact – John Smith Jane Smith Mr Taylor, Relationship – Father Mother Teacher.

 Sometimes health, family or general life issues can arise during your studies which may affect your exam performance.
-If you have any personal or mitigating circumstances which may affect your results please do get in touch with us.
+If you have any personal or mitigating circumstances which may affect your results please do get in touch with us prior to the results being released.

 We will be able to note it on your application so that we can take it into consideration when results are published, if needed.
 We may also be able to point you in the direction of our support services so that you can access help when you join the University.